Saturday, September 16, 2017

 Think covertly

 Yes, there is a lot to consider, so you should put aside any ideas you may have had of arcade-style action.
-This demands careful, calculative and strategical thinking so your assault should be executed with a stealthy approach that protects your men from danger.
+This isn't that game.
+Sabre Team demands careful, calculative and strategical thinking so your assault should be executed with a stealthy approach that protects your men from danger.
 For example, don't stand near an open window!
 The terrain isn't just something nice to look at, use it for cover as the enemy won't know you're there if they cannot see (or hear) you.

 The battlefield is viewed isometrically using detailed environments and our soldiers are controlled through the use of action points.
 This means your men are allowed a specific number of moves before the computer gets a turn.
 The user interface is excellent and has helpful animations to identify their purpose (just hover the mouse over them).

 These are used to turn, walk, shoot and do other fun stuff like searching dead bodies.
 The compass not only controls the soldier's direction but displays the number of action points required for each particular task.
 Along with alerts for what a soldier might see (red) or hear (blue).
-And this is exactly how you should play - as if you were there!
+And this is exactly how you should play - as if you were there.
+Got that!?

-Sabre Team provides incredible insight into the strategy and tactics involved.
-Running in, guns blazing will only get you and your teammates killed.
-I think it's perfectly suited to the turn-based genre which works so well.
+Sabre Team provides incredible insight into the strategy and tactics like few other games.
+Running in, guns blazing will only get you, and your teammates, killed.
+Also, this is perfectly suited to the turn-based genre as it works so well.
 However, waiting 3/4 minutes for the computer to decide what it wants to do is brutal and I hated it.
+Yep, that long!

-So here's another tip - press and hold the mouse button to speed up this process.
+So here's a tip for those without the manual - press and hold the mouse button to speed up the process.
 Odd, but it works.
-However, I feel this quicker method should have been the default instead as I'd have preferred to hold the mouse button when I wanted to watch the computer more closely.
-Perhaps it's just me but it took me a while to get used to this...
+However, I feel this quicker method should have been the default - as I'd have preferred to hold the mouse button during the moments I wanted to watch more closely.
+Perhaps it's just me but it took me a while to get used to this method.

 Graphics & Sounds

 We begin with a title screen depicting a sinister SAS soldier emerging out of the darkness ready to assassinate terrorists.
-It's almost like a post-apocalyptic/Who Dares Wins and is so impressive!
-I think Phil Hackney did a superb job with the in-game graphics with each mission environment using fine attention to detail.
+It's almost like a post-apocalyptic/Who Dares Wins and is so incredibly impressive.
+I think Phil Hackney did a superb job with all the in-game graphics - each environment features fine attention to detail for landscapes and scenery.

 However, there is some rather dodgy artwork, which I'm sure you have noticed?
 Thankfully, the game is finely detailed with wonderful precision and I adore how the environments take on a realistic scene without feeling cheap or tacky.
-Standing at the wrong angle near an open window and you're vulnerable to being picked off.
+For example, standing at a bad angle near an open window leaves you vulnerable to being picked off.

 The sound effects are excellent with samples used to complement the tension of tactical warfare.
 Their quality is great and I'm excited to see they didn't wimp out by using samples for weaponry, cries, and other effects.